gw-ospo/curioss-patterns/create-a-donor-or-sponsorship-prospectus.md

 ## Varied Funding Options (where possible)
 * General operational support for ongoing OSPO activities.
-* Event-specific sponsorships for workshops, and conferences.
+* Event-specific sponsorships for workshops and conferences.
 * Project-based funding for specific research or infrastructure initiatives.
 * In-kind contributions for services, software or expertise.